Isle of Bute: Under Scottish rule

 Under Scottish Rule, Bute and Arran were governed as a unit, the shrievalty aligning with the comital jurisdiction.
-The latter merged into the crown, as a result of the Alexander Stewart's great-grandson, Robert, inheriting the throne via his mother.
+The latter merged into the crown, as a result of Alexander Stewart's great-grandson, Robert, inheriting the throne via his mother.
 A corresponding title, Duke of Rothesay was created by Robert's son for the heir apparent, without landlordship of the land.
 Robert had already granted the sheriffdom to his bastard son, heritably; consequently, in the early 18th century, the latter's senior descendant acquired the (non-comital) title Earl of Bute.

-During the seventeenth century there were cases of witchcraft: in 1630 an unknown number of women confessed to the crime and were confined in the dungeon at Rothesay Castle, left without food or water and died from starvation.
+During the seventeenth century, there were accusations of witchcraft: in 1630 an unknown number of women confessed to the crime and were confined in the dungeon at Rothesay Castle, left without food or water, and died from starvation.
 Other instances are recorded but the most fervent activity occurred during the Great Scottish Witch Hunt of 1661–62 when at least four Bute witches were executed; one woman who was convicted at that time escaped but the sentence was enacted when she returned to the island in 1673.

 When the comital powers were abolished by the Heritable Jurisdictions (Scotland) Act 1746 and counties formally created, on shrieval boundaries, by the Local Government (Scotland) Act 1889, Bute and Arran became the County of Bute.
 Later reforms merged Bute, without Arran, into the wider region of Argyll and Bute.

 World War II

 Bute played a major role during World War II, and its naval involvements were especially significant.
 HMS Cyclops was the depot ship for the 7th Submarine Flotilla and was home-based in Rothesay Bay.
-A few miles further north at Port Bannatyne the luxury 88-bedroomed Kyles Hydro Hotel, overlooking the Port, was requisitioned by the Admiralty to serve as the HQ for midget submarine (X-craft) operations.
+A few miles further north at Port Bannatyne, the luxury 88-bedroom Kyles Hydro Hotel overlooking the Port, was requisitioned by the Admiralty to serve as the HQ for midget submarine (X-craft) operations.
 In particular, it was from here (hotel renamed HMS Varbel) that the top secret and audacious attack on the Tirpitz was masterminded.

 Much of the training of X-craft submariners was undertaken in the waters around Bute, and especially in the secluded waters of Loch Striven to the north of Port Bannatyne.
 Bute at War.
 Bute accommodated many officers and NCOs of the Polish Armed Forces in the West.
 Officially a military camp, it was unofficially thought of as a prison for Władysław Sikorski's political enemies.

-21st Century
+21st century

-On 2 July 2018, the island was shocked by the murder and rape of a 6-year old girl who was taken from her bed by a 16-year male.
-The 16-year old was caught, charged and convicted, and given a life sentence.
+On 2 July 2018, the island was shocked by the murder and rape of 6-year-old girl Alesha MacPhail after she was taken from her bed by a 16-year-old male.
+The 16-year-old, Aaron Campbell, was caught, charged and convicted, and given a life sentence.

 Several major wildfires started on 18–19 April 2019 in the north of the island, involving a substantial area of moorland and conifer plantation.